The Ultimate Guide to SLI/SLO

 How to do a full SLO retrospective

-The set SLOs will be reviewed every 3 or 6 months.
+The set SLOs are reviewed every three or six months.

 The purpose of this is to:

-- As we improve qualityThis creates a situation where there is excess margin in the error budget, so we need to correct that.
+- As we improve qualityThis creates a situation where there is room in the error budget, so we need to correct this.

-You can get a list of SLOs that need to be corrected by using a tool called vigil, which will be described later.
+You can obtain a list of SLOs that need to be corrected by using a tool called vigil, which will be described later.

 Make a list of what needs to be corrected